diBernardoGroup/MPC-to-mitigate-COVID-19/README.md

 > M. Coraggio, S. Xie, F. De Lellis, G. Russo, M. di Bernardo, "Intermittent non-pharmaceutical strategies to mitigate the COVID-19 epidemic in a network model of Italy via constrained optimization"

+**SYSTEM REQUIREMENTS**

+All the scripts listed were developed using MATLAB R2020b on Windows Server 2019 (64-bit) OS.
+The hardware used for simulations is an Intel Xeon Gold 6226 chip and 32Gb RAM DDR4.
+With this system, each of the simulations takes approximately one hour and a half.

 **REPOSITORY ORGANIZATION**

 The repository is organized as follows: